kontena/kontena/docs/getting-started/installing/nodes-manual.md

 ```

 #### Configure agents during installation process

-* the address of the Kontena server.
+* The address of the Kontena server.
 Note!
 You must use WebSocket protocol: ws or wss for secured connections
-* grid token from the Kontena server
+* Grid token from the Kontena server

 ### Restart Docker